Register a health or social care service with RQIA

 Receiving enforcement action does not necessarily mean your service will close.
 In many cases, providers can respond effectively, address the concerns, and continue operating.
 However, you must act quickly and take the action seriously.
 Failure to respond adequately can escalate enforcement to more serious measures, including cancellation of your registration.

-RQIA can issue an improvement notice requiring you to make specific improvements within a stated timescale.
+RQIA can issue a failure to comply notice requiring you to make specific improvements within a stated timescale.
 The notice will set out what you must do and by when.
 This is typically used for identified failings that are serious but do not present an immediate risk to safety.

 For each requirement in the notice, document what action you will take, who is responsible, and your target completion date.
 Begin implementing changes immediately.
 Keep detailed records of all actions taken, including dates, evidence of changes made, and any staff training delivered.

-For improvement notices, legal representation is not always necessary but may be advisable if you disagree with the findings, if the requirements are complex, or if compliance requires significant investment.
+For failure to comply notices, legal representation is not always necessary but may be advisable if you disagree with the findings, if the requirements are complex, or if compliance requires significant investment.
 A solicitor experienced in health and social care regulation can advise on your options.
 The Law Society of Northern Ireland maintains a directory of solicitors by specialism.

 Once you have addressed all requirements, write to RQIA confirming the actions taken and providing supporting evidence.
 RQIA will verify compliance, typically through a follow-up inspection.